 - I purchased a property with my cousin five.seven years ago Since purchasing the property, we have both got married.
 We are now seeking to do a transfer of equity so my name comes off the Godiva Mortgages mortgage.
 There is a significant difference between the value the bank hold and what the property would sell for currently.
 Can you offer any advice?

-- I already have a home loan with Godiva Mortgages and am keeping my current mortgaging but seeking to have have the equity transferred to my name only so my former partner will come off the deeds.
+- I already have a home loan with Godiva Mortgages and am maintaining my existing mortgaging but seeking to have have the equity transferred to my sole name so my former wife won't be on it any longer.
 How long does the whole transfer of equity process take?